Distributed optimization over time-varying directed graphs: Perturbed Push-Sum Protocol

 With these pieces in places, we can now proceed to the proof of Lemma \ref{lemma:newx}.
-Our argument will rely on Corollary \ref{rowstochasticcorr} on the products $A(t:s)$ and the just-stated Lemma \ref{lemma:betagama} on sequence convolutions.
+Our argument will rely on Corollary~\ref{rowstochasticcorr} on the products $A(t:s)$ and the just-stated Lemma~\ref{lemma:betagama} on the convolution sequences.

 \begin{proof}[Proof of Lemma \ref{lemma:newx}]